kcarr1llo/kcarr1llo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning web development.
+- 🔭 I’m currently working on learning mobile development.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning C#.
 - 🤔 I’m looking for help with front-end development.
-- 💬 Ask me about Java, Graphic Design.
+- 💬 Ask me about Java, Python.
 - 📫 How to reach me: kc902484@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to do arts and crafts.